 Basic Details

-Treatment options are available to help with blood clotting and prevent bleeds.
-Preventative treatments often require a drip into a vein (an ‘infusion’) 1 to 3 times a week, which can impact a person's quality of life.
-Treatment can also be given to manage bleeds when they happen - known as ‘on demand’ therapy.
+Treatment is available to help blood to clot and prevent bleeds.
+Preventative treatments are often taken for a long period of time and require a drip into a vein (an ‘infusion’) 1 to 3 times a week, which can impact a person's quality of life.
+Treatment can also be given to manage bleeds when they happen - known as ‘on-demand’ therapy.

 This study aims to test how safe emicizumab is, how well it works to prevent bleeds in people with Type 3 VWD, and to understand what happens to emicizumab once it is in the body and the effects it has on the body.

-People of at least 2 years of age with Type 3 VWD can take part in the study if they have either:
+People of at least 2 years of age with Type 3 VWD can take part if they have been receiving standard treatment to prevent bleeds for at least 6 months as part of study WP45335.

-People may not be able to take part in this study if they have previously been given certain medicines within a certain time frame before the study, including emicizumab, or if they have certain other medical conditions, such as another bleeding disorder, liver disease or autoimmune disease.
+People may not be able to take part in this study if they have recently used certain medicines, such as emicizumab, or if they have certain other medical conditions, such as another bleeding disorder, liver disease or autoimmune disease.
 People who are pregnant, or currently breastfeeding cannot take part in the study.

 People will be screened to check if they are able to participate in the study.
 The screening period will take place from 1 month before the start of treatment.

-People who join this study who are currently on standard on-demand therapy will be placed randomly into 1 of 2 groups.
-They will be given either:
+People who are at least 1 month old who join this study and who are currently on standard on-demand therapy will be placed randomly into 1 of 2 groups.

-After 6 months of treatment, participants may be invited to join an extension of this study and be given emicizumab for about 2 more years.
-Participants from Groups A or C who were given emicizumab treatment already, must have benefited from it to take part in the extension study.
+After 6 months of treatment, participants may be invited to join an extension phase of this study and be given emicizumab for about 2 more years.
+Participants from Groups A or C who were given emicizumab during the main treatment phase can continue to receive emicizumab treatment during the extension phase, if they benefited from it previously.

 This is an open-label study.
 This means everyone involved, including the participant and the study doctor, will know the study treatment the participant has been given.

 During this study, the study doctor will see participants regularly.
 They will see how well the treatment is working and any unwanted effects participants may have.
 Participants will have a follow-up visit 6 months after their final dose of emicizumab or 1 week after their final dose of standard on-demand therapy (if they do not start emicizumab treatment), during which the study doctor will check on the participant’s wellbeing.
-Total time of participation in the study will be about 2 and a half years.
+Total time of participation in the study will be about 6 months, or 2 and a half years including the extension phase.
 Participants have the right to stop study treatment and leave the study at any time, if they wish to do so.

-The main results measured in the study to assess if the medicine has worked are the number of bleeds people have (not including menstrual bleeds), that require a treatment.
+The main results measured in the study to assess if the medicine has worked are the number of bleeds people have that require treatment.

 Other key results measured in the study include: